orange-lang/orange-docs/pointers.md

 # Pointers

 	new        -> "new" identifier
 	delete     -> "delete" expression

+	expression -> new | delete

 In Orange, pointers can be used to refer to a memory location where a value of a specific type is stored.
 For example, `int*` refers to a memory location where an int is stored.